 Using a box spring is an excellent opportunity to adjust your bed’s height for your needs and the bedroom’s design.
 What can decide how high your bed should be and what is the perfect height?
-The bed’s ideal height can depend on many circumstances, your age, height, and even on the medical condition.
+The bed’s ideal height can depend on many circumstances, your age, height, and even on your medical condition.
 Generally, we can say that you have a bed with a perfect height when you are sitting on the edge of the mattress with your feet touching the floor, and your hip and knees are in the same line.
 If your feet can’t touch the floor in this position, your bed is too high.
 If your knees are higher than your hip, your bed is too low.
 Another approach is to adjust your mattress’s top to fit the bedside tables, other furniture, or the head or footboard height by the design requirements.

 What option do you have?
 What kind of box springs are available by height?

 This 9 inches height is the traditional size of box springs.
 Mattress sets usually contain this size box spring.

 If you plan to buy a much taller mattress than you have currently, you might consider changing to a low-profile box spring to keep your bed’s height.Check Availability ❥

 Zinus – Victor 9 Inch Quick Lock Box Spring

 The height of a low-profile box spring is 5 inches.
 As the manufacturers started to offer thicker and thicker mattresses, low-profile box springs became widespread to keep the beds reasonably tall.

 These box springs are made from the same materials and provide the same support as regular ones.Check Availability ❥

 Zinus – 5 Inch Smart Metal Box Spring

 You can find products whose height is different from these two ones, choose what fits your needs best.